documente/phrase/README.md

 - **Readability for the Whole Team**: Test cases should be easily comprehensible by every member of the product team, fostering a ubiquitous language that promotes collaboration.
 - **Agile Test Case Creation**: We prioritize the swift and agile creation of automated test cases, ensuring that the process is efficient and seamlessly integrated into your development workflow.
-- **Rapid Feedback Loop**: Our tooling aims atproviding prompt feedback, enabling your team to swiftly identify and address any issues that may arise.
+- **Rapid Feedback Loop**: Our tooling aims at providing prompt feedback, enabling your team to swiftly identify and address any issues that may arise.
 - **Adaptability to Change**: We understand that applications and their requirements are dynamic.
 Changes in your application should not necessitate a complete rewrite of automated tests.

 The library is built on the [Cypress](https://www.cypress.io/) automated testing framework and defines a natural language structure based on Behavior-Driven Development (BDD) with Given-When-Then keywords.